QingliGuo/MILO/README.md

 ## 1.1 Installation
 xx

-## Dependency
+## 1.2 Dependencies
 xx

-## usage
+## 1.3 Usage
 xx

 # Analysis code
 Here we include analysis codes and data used in our manuscript entitled "The mutational signatures of formalin fixation on the human genome".

-+Discovery of long_deletion signatures
++ Discovery of long_deletion signatures
-Step-wise accumulation of slippage errors
++ Step-wise accumulation of slippage errors
-Detection of long deletions in lowpass data Application of MILO
++ Detection of long deletions in lowpass data
++ Application of MILO

 # Citation
 Cite our preprint: